-Every home sale incurs certain fixed costs.
-Sellers and buyers customarily split these closing costs, as the sales contract specifies.
+Every home sale incurs certain costs.
+Sellers and buyers usually split these costs, as specified in the real estate sales contract.

-We've provided a general list of these costs below, but we'll provide you a specific list of closing costs, with amounts, soon after you complete your application.
-At MidTowne Mortgage, we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.
+We've provided a general list of these costs below, but we'll provide you a specific list of closing costs, with amounts, soon after you complete your loan application.
+At MidTowne Mortgage, we don't believe in surprises, so if your costs change, we'll be sure to let you know immediately.

 Standard Closing Costs